Choosing Your Shipping Rates and Methods

 When businesses grow their operations, they commonly begin outsourcing their fulfillment to third-party logistics (3PL) companies that handle all of the processing, packaging, and shipping.
 Besides 3PL partners, e-commerce giants like Amazon offer their own storage and shipping options—like Fulfilment by Amazon (FBA).
 Let’s explore the pros and cons of both self-fulfillment and professional fulfillment services.

-- In-house fulfillment lets you maintain complete control of all the details.
+- In-house fulfillment lets you maintain complete control of the details.
 For better or worse, you’re in charge of the minutiae of packing, shipping, and making sure the orders get to customers.

 - You can guarantee the unboxing experience by using custom packaging and extreme attention to detail.